 Chemicals in household products.
 Air pollution.
 Pesticide exposures.
 New and reemerging infectious diseases related to climate change.
 Contemporary life exposes people around the world to a wide variety of environmental health risks every day.
 Environmental exposures are among the leading contributors to the global burden of disease, significantly influencing the health of vulnerable populations in the developed and developing world.

 The Department of Environmental Health will prepare you to meet these challenges through research, policy analysis, and community engagement.
 You’ll gain solid grounding in epidemiologic and toxicological research to assess chemical, physical, biological, and social risk factors.
 Your education will also include training in legal and economic topics relevant to environmental and public health.
+Students may want to discuss degree options with the Admissions Office and Environmental Health faculty.
+The MPH degree, for example, is a practice-based degree, while the MS provides students with a strong foundation in research skills.

 Cutting-edge research projects and facilities